manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	<ins>Option 2</ins> -

-	Assuming the above fails, try these out.
+	Assuming the previous option fails, then try these out.

 	1. Discard the local changes in the clone.